 Enhance community safety while protecting due process rights through non-adversarial court proceedings

-Provide access for participants to resources and community supports to enable them to acquire skills necessary for sobriety
+Provide access for participants to resources and community supports to enable them to acquire skills necessary to regain healthier lifestyles.

-Promote partnerships between Drug Court and community-based organizations
+Promote partnerships between the Felony Therapeutic Court Programs and community-based organizations

 The team is comprised of the judge, prosecutor, public defender, case manager representing treatment, a community corrections officer representing the department of corrections, and the therapeutic courts coordinator.
 While the decision-making authority resides with the judge, the team works in a cooperative and non-adversarial manner with the common goal of helping participants to break the cycle of drug abuse and criminal behavior.
 Based on available information and the discussion, the judge determines actions, including sanctions and incentives.